-UCLA, already an unparalleled institution for the study of Mediterranean and Middle Eastern Jewry, is now, through the Sephardic Archive Initiative, building a digital archive to match.
+UCLA, already an unparalleled institution for the study of Mediterranean and Middle Eastern Jewry, is now, through the Sephardic Archive Initiative, building an archive with UCLA Library Special Collections.

-- Gathering material sources related to Los Angeles’ diverse Sephardi heritage
+- help UCLA Library Special Collections accession material sources related to Sephardic heritage

 The UCLA Sephardic Archive Initiative, directed by Professor of History and Maurice Amado Chair in Sephardic Studies Sarah Abrevaya Stein, a scholar possessing at once a local expertise and a global focus, is well poised to safeguard and steward one of the most important collections of Sephardi Jewish life in the world – based in Los Angeles.